Buried here are multiple artists including:

 Danny passed away on January 5, 2005 due to the complications of lung cancer.
 He was 50 years old.

-He was a pioneering American music promoter and booking agent who helped launch the New Wave movement in the United States representing such acts as The Go-Go’s, The B-52’s, Simple Minds, The Cure, The Police and The English Beat.
-Ian was the brother of Stewart Copeland the drummer in The Police
+Ian Copeland was a pioneering American music promoter and booking agent who helped launch the New Wave movement in the United States representing such acts as The Go-Go’s, The B-52’s, Simple Minds, The Cure, The Police and The English Beat.
+Ian was the brother of Stewart Copeland the drummer in The Police.

 On May 23, 2006, Ian passed away from melanoma at the age of 57.